 DVA issues various health cards that entitle holders to a range of health service benefits.
-The cards differ by the degree to which holders can access DVA health support and by eligibility criteria.
+Eligibility for DVA funded health support is dependent on whether an entitled person holds a Veteran Gold or White Card.

 Medical expenses tax rebate

 The medical expenses tax rebate (or net medical expenses tax offset) was an Australian Government subsidy to assist with the cost of medical expenses that was phased out at the end of 2018-19 (ATO 2020a).
 Prior to this, taxpayers who spent large amounts of money on health-related goods and services were able to claim a tax rebate.